prashanths1992/jsonv/readme.md

 ## JSON Validation, for `go´

 Validate data produced by `json.Unmarshal`.
-Input data outside schema is not validated, and thus passes validation without inspection.
+Data that is not bound by schema is ignored.

 **What does it look like?** Creating a schema looks like this: